Wrocław – Bernardine Friary

 Architecture

-The friary church received a late Gothic form of the basilica with a central nave, two aisles and an elongated, polygonal chancel.
+The friary church received a late Gothic form of the six-bay basilica with a central nave, two aisles and an elongated, polygonal ended chancel.
 It was built of bricks, however, a stone strip every few layers was introduced, a characteristic feature of Hans Berthold’s workshop.
 The tower, low due to the vicinity of city fortifications, was placed in the corner between the nave and the chancel, on the southern side.
-The chancel and the southern side of the nave were enclosed with buttresses, the external facades were covered with plinth and drip cornices.
-The front elevation of the Gothic church, supported on a stone, squared pedestal, consisted of a high, topped with a triangular gable facade of the central nave and symmetrically added on both sides, lower facades of aisles finished with mono-pitched gables.
-Front elevation was divided by three stone, steep Gothic cornices, with the highest, richest eaves cornice surrounding the nave around.
-Its concave quarter shaft was additionally decorated with a sculptural frieze of stylized floral decoration.
-The central nave was illuminated from the west with a large tracery window, also side aisles had large single, pointed windows.
-The main, late-Gothic richly decorated entrance portal with a ogee arch was placed on the axis of the west facade of the central nave (probably it replaced a slightly earlier, double, pointed portal).
+The chancel and the southern side of the nave were surrounded by buttresses, and the external facades were covered with plinth, drip and crown cornices.
+The church was illuminated by pointed-arch windows filled with tracery.

-Inside the church, the irregularly spaced pillars of the cross plan, separate the naves.
-The cetral nave and the chancel have stellar vaults, and the aisles have rib vaults.
+Inside the church, the irregularly spaced pillars of the cross plan, separate the aisles.
+The cetral nave and the chancel had stellar vaults, and the aisles cross-rib vaults.
 The six bays of the central nave were rectangular in shape, while in the southern aisle they were similar to squares and in the northern aisle they were also rectangular (except for the extreme west one) but with the longer sides parallel to the axis of the church.
-Many of aisles bays had an irregular form as a result of adapting the walls to older buildings or inadequate planning.
+Many of aisles bays had an irregular form, as a result of adapting the walls to older buildings or inadequate planning.
 Between the aisles there were ogival, moulded arcades, in the aisles lesenes supporting arch bands in the axis of the division into bays.
 The central nave was connected to the chancel with an arcade moulded with concaves.
 The chancel was divided into a square western bay, two central rectangular bays and a polygonal eastern closure.
-Originally, it was separated from the nave by a partition – the rood screen.
+Originally, it was separated from the nave by a brick partition – the rood screen.
 The ribs of its vault were springing from the semi-cylindrical and semi-octagonal shafts with capitals with floral decorations, placed on a prominent offset.
 In addition, at the arcade, one of the shafts was mounted on a head-shaped corbel.
 The bosses received the shapes of coats of arms, rosettes, house marks, the head of St. John or the Eye of Providence.

-The claustrum buildings were located on the south side of the church, where, together with the cloisters surrounded the inner garth.
-In 1492, there were already three two-storey wings.
-In the north there was a sacristy, preceded from the west by a vestibule covered with a rib vault based on one pillar.
-On the first floor, above the sacristy, there was a library.
-The wide southern wing housed a hall with stairs to the first floor, a large room and a refectory, i.e. the convent dining room.
-The latter was connected with a free-standing kitchen in the south.
-On the first floor in the southern wing there was a dormitory, i.e. a bedroom for monks.
-The eastern wing, erected at the latest, around 1500, housed a chapter house and a chapel protruding polygonally to the east.
-In 1517, the southern wing was extended to the west.
-Its interior covered with a net vault, presumably was intended for guests of the friary.
-This wing, the body of the church and the quadrangle of the monastery were surrounded by a second garden.
+The claustrum buildings were located on the southern side of the church, where, together with the cloisters, surrounded the inner patio.
+In 1492, there were already three wings.
+In the northern one there was a vaulted, two-bay sacristy, preceded from the west by a vestibule covered with a cross vault, with brick ribs based on a central pillar.
+There was a small room between the chancel and the sacristy, leading to the stairs in the tower.
+On the first floor, above the sacristy, there was a library, accessible from the room above the vestibule.
+The wide southern wing contained a hall with stairs to the first floor, a large room that could serve as a parlour and a refectory, i.e. the monk’s dining room.
+The latter was supported on timber pillars dividing the interior into two aisles, covered with a wooden ceiling, and connected to the free-standing kitchen in the south.
+On the first floor in the southern wing there was a low dormitory, i.e. the monks’ bedroom, but some of the monks’ cells could also be located on the upper floor of the western wing.
+The eastern wing, built last, housed a chapter house on the ground floor and a chapel extended polygonally to the east.

 Current state